Darxo/Hardened/README.md

 - List most changes to Relation and Renown during Events and Contracts
 - Settlements now display a tooltip showing how many days ago you last visited that location
 - The Tavern now displays to you how many rumors you received so far
-- Add new setting for displaying forbidden destination ports (even when they are hostile to you or the origin port)
+- Add Setting (on) for displaying forbidden destination ports (even when they are hostile to you or the origin port)
 - Dismissing a freshly hired recruit (0 days with the company) will skip the confirmation dialog
 - Distance text in rumors and contracts now display the tile distance range in brackets
 - Display the current XP Multiplier of the viewed character when hovering over the Experience bar
 - World Parties with champions will display an orange skull on top of their socket
 - Hostile Locations now display a tooltip line if they hide defender
 - Display price multiplier from relation in factions & relations screen
+- Add Setting (on) for displaying the exact Relation whenever its indirect term appears anywhere
+- Add Setting (on) for displaying the exact Morale Reputation whenever its indirect term appears anywhere
-- Add 3 new settings for displaying exact relation, morale and renown values after the respective state term
+- Add Setting (on) for displaying the exact Renown whenever its indirect term appears anywhere
 - Peasants and Caravans on the world map display a banner
-- Add new setting for displaying non-settlement location names of nearby locations (Lairs, Unique Locations, Attached Locations)
+- Add Setting (on) for displaying non-settlement location names of nearby locations (Lairs, Unique Locations, Attached Locations)
 - Brothers that "die" outside of combat (e.g. Events) will now always transfer their equipment into your stash
 - List the effects of camping in the camping tooltip
-- Add Setting for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
+- Add Setting (on) for marking named/legendary helmets/armor or armor with attachements as to-be-repaired whenever it enters your inventory
-- Add settings to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
+- Add Setting (on) to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
 - Add 1 second delay, before you can click the buttons in event screens to prevent accidental missclicks
 - Add Concept and Tooltip for Day-Night Cycle
 - Slightly Lower the volume of the annoying kid sfx in towns